clowno7/Voice-assistant/README.md

 Step 4: Use OmniDimension’s Post Call API or custom webhook to:
 • Send an email with the top 3 offers
 • Log each seller interaction (price, availability, etc.) to Google Sheets or a CRM

+steps invvolved to run it on Your system:

+step 1:Install omnidimension Module pip install omnidimension

+step 2: Copy paste the code

+from voice.py